ottery-app/oui/README.md

-# ottery-ui
+# oui (ottery-ui)
 <p>
 This is a react based ui framework following the ottery design schema.
 The objective of this software is to provide a simple and easy to use react library that is used by ottery and others who like it.
+The hope is that it allows users to get the benifits of fast paced design while still feeling easy to use like classic html.
 </p>

 <p>